JensBender/JensBender/README.md

 # Hi there!
 I'm Jens

 ## 👋 About Me
 PhD Researcher with 8+ years in advanced statistical modeling, now applying these skills to solve complex Data Science problems.
-Expertise in building production-grade, end-to-end pipelines that translate raw data into actionable insights via deployed web apps and APIs.
+Expertise in building robust, automated end-to-end ML solutions that translate raw data into actionable insights via deployed web apps and APIs.

 ## 🛠️ Skills